top of page

 • All required course equipment & textbooks

-• Meals & lodging in Kathmandu before April 10 and after May 1
+• Meals & lodging in Kathmandu before April 9 and after April 30

 • Travel into Kathmandu